New Patients 215.234.3772

 Build Strength and Flexibility

-Warm Up and Cool Down Properly
+Warm Up and Cool Down

-Jumping straight into intense physical activity without preparing your body is a common cause of tendon injuries.
-A proper warm-up gradually increases your heart rate and blood flow to muscles and tendons, making them more pliable and ready for action.
 Focus on gentle cardio movements and mobility drills that activate the ankle and lower leg.
 Cooling down after exercise helps flush out lactic acid and reduces muscle tightness.
-Including light stretching in your cool-down routine can be particularly beneficial for the Achilles tendon, helping it recover and reduce post-exercise stiffness.
+Include light stretching in your cool-down routine to reduce post-exercise stiffness.

 Wear the Right Footwear